nicehash/nheqminer/README.md

 To mine verus, use the -v flag to mine with the VerusHash algorithm.
 Use parameter -h to learn about available parameters:

+##Linux/MacOS
+Example to run benchmark on your CPU:

+        ./nheqminer -v -b

+Example to mine on your CPU with your own VRSC address and worker1 on Stratum USA server:

+        ./nheqminer -v -l us-veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1

+Example to mine on your CPU with your own VRSC address and worker1 on Stratum Asia server

+        ./nheqminer -v -l asia-veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1

+Example to mine on your CPU with your own VRSC address and worker1 on Stratum EU server using 2 threads:

+        ./nheqminer -v -l veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1 -t 2
+To mine with all threads use:

+ `-t $(nproc)`
+ on Linux systems.

+ `-t $(sysctl -n hw.physicalcpu)` on Mac systems.

+##Windows

 Example to run benchmark on your CPU:

         nheqminer -v -b